Jerome Corsi: Special Counsel investigation

 On January 25, 2019, Corsi confirmed that he is "Person 1" cited in the federal indictment of Roger Stone and predicted that he won't face charges.
 "Dr. Corsi has reviewed the indictment of Roger Stone which references him as Person 1.
-The Stone Indictment does not accuse Dr. Corsi of any wrongdoing and indeed this is the case.
+The Stone Indictment does not accuse Dr. Corsi of any wrongdoing.
 Dr. Corsi has fully cooperated with the Special Counsel and his prosecutors and testified truthfully to the grand jury, as well as during interviews with them", Corsi said through his legal counsel, Larry Klayman and David Gray.
 On February 7, Corsi sued Stone for defamation.

 In an April 21 article, The Washington Post reported Corsi's lawyer, David Gray, asserting investigators were "dumbfounded" by Corsi's inconsistent testimony, and Gray himself found some of it "concerning".
 Investigators ultimately decided, after extensive interviews of Corsi, that (according to Gray), they could not "use any of this".
 Gray attributed Corsi's shifting stories to a poor memory and his well-established habit of picking "truthful facts woven in a way that you don't have to worry about the things that are inconsistent".
 Corsi quotes himself as telling investigators: "Sometimes I can't tell if I remembered or invented".

 In May, 2020, Corsi was caught accidentally emailing a Mueller prosecutor, Aaron Zelinsky, about another case, showing Corsi personally had his contact information in his email, and suggesting he had been working with him directly.
 Corsi had been attempting to e-mail Vladimir Zelenko, who made exaggerated claims about hydroxychloroquine-antibiotic-zinc cocktails and their alleged efficacy in treating COVID-19 that were not supported by peer-reviewed evidence.